 The original recipe for this is by Michelin starred chef Gordon Ramsey.
 I have just added a few tweaks to suit my spicier palate.
 But, no, this is not a spicy recipe.
 There is chilli in it but it is counteracted by the honey and brown sugar.
 So, the result is literally such a succulent piece of meat that it makes you crave more.

 PORK STICKY RIBS

-- 1 kg of pork ribs, separated (you can cleave them into halves also)
+- 1 kg of pork spare ribs, separated (you can cleave them into halves also)

 - 1 tablespoon Refined or olive oil for browning the ribs